Complex and Adaptive Dynamical Systems: A Primer: Chaos, Bifurcations and Diffusion

-Complex system theory deals with dynamical systems containing very large numbers of variables.
+\abstract{Complex system theory deals with dynamical systems containing very large numbers of variables.
 It extends dynamical system theory, which deals with dynamical systems containing a few variables.
-A good understanding of dynamical system theory is therefore a prerequisite when studying complex systems.
+A good understanding of dynamical systems theory is therefore a prerequisite when studying complex systems.

-We introduce in this chapter important concepts, like regular and irregular behavior, attractors and Lyapunov exponents, bifurcation and deterministic chaos from the realm of dynamical system theory.
-A short introduction to dissipative and to stochastic, {\it viz} noisy systems is given further on, together with two important examples out of noise-controlled dynamics, namely stochastic escape and stochastic resonance.
+In this chapter we introduce important concepts, like regular and irregular behavior, attractors and Lyapunov exponents, bifurcation, and deterministic chaos from the realm of dynamical system theory.
+A short introduction to dissipative and stochastic, viz noisy systems is given further on, together with two important examples out of noise-controlled dynamics, namely stochastic escape and stochastic resonance.

+Most of the chapter will be devoted to ordinary differential equations, the traditional focus of dynamical system theory, venturing however towards the end into the intricacies of time-delayed dynamical systems. }